 National clinical directors and specialty advisers

-The National Clinical Directors and National Specialty Advisers are practicing clinicians from across England who work part-time at NHS England, providing clinical leadership, advice, input and support across distinct areas of NHS conditions and services ranging from cancer and cardiovascular disease to urgent and emergency care and major trauma in line with the NHS Long Term Plan.
+The national clinical directors and national specialty advisers are practising clinicians from across England who work part-time at NHS England, providing clinical leadership, advice, input and support across distinct areas of NHS conditions and services ranging from cancer and cardiovascular disease to urgent and emergency care and major trauma in line with the NHS Long Term Plan.

-NHS England is in the process of recruiting to the new cohort of National Clinical Directors (NCDs) and National Specialty Advisers (NSAs).
+NHS England is in the process of recruiting to the new cohort of national specialty advisers (NSAs).
 This page will be updated as appointments are confirmed.
-We expect the recruitment process to be complete in the coming weeks.

 Current and incoming national clinical directors and specialty advisers

-National clinical director for antimicrobial resistance and infection prevention and control
+National specialty adviser for infection prevention and control and antimicrobial resistance diagnostics

 Professor Mark WilcoxProfessor Mark Wilcox has formerly been the Director of Infection Prevention (4 years), Infection Control Doctor (8 years), Clinical Director of Pathology (6 years) and Head of Microbiology (15 years) at LTHT.